Veröffentlichungsdatum: 14 Oktober 2016

 Gesamtkosten (voraussichtlicher Betrag)

-The Bank will require the promoter to ensure that contracts for the implementation of the project have been/ shall be tendered in accordance with the relevant applicable EU procurement legislation (Directives 2004/18/EC and/or 2004/17/EC as well as Directives 89/665/EEC and 92/13/EEC) as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.
+The Bank will require the promoter to ensure that contracts for the implementation of the project have been/shall be tendered in accordance with the relevant applicable EU procurement legislation (Directives 2004/18/EC and 2014/24/EU, implemented by Italian legislation with Law Decree n.
+50/2016) as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.

 Before financing approval by the Board of Directors, and before loan signature, projects are under appraisal and negotiation.
 The data provided on this page is therefore indicative and cannot be considered to represent official EIB policy (see also the Explanatory notes).